Logistic Performance Management Using Data Analytics

 Now that we have visibility on each step of the process, what can we do to improve the overall performance?

-To improve the overall performance, you need to spot the root cause(s) in case of late deliveries.
+To improve overall performance, you need to identify the root cause(s) of late deliveries.

 What can go wrong in the process?